CAVaccineInventory/airtable-publish/pipeline/README.md

 ## Development

+### Local-only

+If you want to run locally without testing uploads, run `./scripts/once.sh -local` and follow the instructions.
+Output will be written to the `local/` directory.

+### Google Cloud testing

-If you want to run locally and test uploads, you'll need to set up your own project, monitoring workspace, and service account:
+If you also want to test file uploads or metrics, you'll need to set up your own Google Cloud project, monitoring workspace, and service
+account:

 1. Create a personal [project][projects] in Google Cloud.
 2. Create a [monitoring workspace][workspaces] in that project.
 If